paulthomson/adara-actors/README.md

 # Adara Actors

-Adata actors is a typed actors framework for C#.
+Adara actors is a statically-typed actors framework for C#.
 The focus is currently on actors that run within a single process.

 ## Motivation

-Libraries like P# and Akka typically use "untyped" actors.
+Libraries like P# and Akka typically use dynamically-typed actors (which we refer to as untyped actors).
 That is, there are no static checks or hints about what the type of an actor is.
 For example:

 ```c#
 // We can see that the type of the actor will be `Human` in this case